-At the top of the diagram is the SNMP-enabled equipment sending SNMP traps (in different versions) to the Trap Relay 32 device.
+At the top of the diagram is the SNMP-enabled equipment sending SNMP messages (called traps) - in different SNMP versions - to the Trap Relay 32 device.
 It is important to set up the different traps that you are looking for in the Trap Relay's web interface.
-For instance, you might want to specify an OID or a variable binding that the device will use to identify incoming traps.
+For instance, you might want to specify an Object Identifier (OID) OID or a variable binding that the device will use to identify incoming traps.
 For example, in the case that the Trap Relay spots Trap number 6 then it is going to latch Contact Closure number 6.
 If the device spots Trap number 10, it will latch a Contact Closure number 10, and so on.

 Trap Relay conversion process:

 The Trap Relay device has 32 different traps, so there are 32 relays that it can latch.
 Each trap must have a corresponding clear trap configured.
 The clear traps are responsible for sending the command to release, making it possible to latch and release relays in reaction to inbound SNMP.

 With its control relays, you'll be able to remotely control any device that you normally operate with a button or a switch.
 The relays will release or latch a contact closure based on the commands it receives.
 Relays are perfect for turning on small devices, opening doors, interfacing to legacy alarm systems, etc.

 The Trap Relay is operated in Granular Mode, which allows the user to configure each relay to operate or release based on the enterprise, generic trap, and specific-trap information of SNMP.
 This mode is very general and can be used with most devices.
 If you have a specific device you want the Trap Relay to be configured with, contact the engineers at DPS Telecom to have a mode created for your specific devices.

 For double the capacity, there is also the Trap Relay 64.
 This is the same device, but instead of 32 it will take 64 different traps, latching and releasing 64 different relays.